counsyl/capone/README.md

 system by providing an API for checking that all created entries satisfy this condition or rolling back the transaction if not.

-In addition to this standard bookkeeping functionality, `ledger` also allows any number of arbitrary objects to be attached, via generic foreign keys, to a ledger entry as "evidence" for that transaction's having happened.
-For instance, a transaction recording a bank deposit paying for several medical tests at a time from an insurance company to your medical testing company could be linked to the original `Order` objects that recorded the test.  `ledger` also provides an API for the efficient querying of ledger entries by evidence.
+In addition to this standard bookkeeping functionality, `capone` also allows any number of arbitrary objects to be attached, via generic foreign keys, to a ledger entry as "evidence" for that transaction's having happened.
+For instance, a transaction recording a bank deposit paying for several medical tests at a time from an insurance company to your medical testing company could be linked to the original `Order` objects that recorded the test.  `capone` also provides an API for the efficient querying of ledger entries by evidence.

 For more information on the concept of double-entry bookkeeping itself, we